 In this section I have listed the photographic kit and accessories that I currently use , together with I hope some useful comments.

-Firstly I have no hang up on manufacturers in fact my first SLR was a Canon AE1, I think they are all now offer superb imaging.
+I have no hang up on manufacturers, my first camera was a Kershaw bellows camera (British) and my first SLR was a Canon AE1, I think modern cameras all now offer superb imaging.

-Nikon D4 and Nikon D800e.
-Prior to these I used a Nikon D700 and Nikon D3x
+Currently I use: Nikon D850 and Nikon D500 and Nikon D810 bodies.
+Prior to these I used a Nikon D700 and Nikon D4

 These I consider more important than the bodies.
 In ascending order I use: